lbastigk/recall/README.md

-# recall - A CLI Tool for Project Knowledge Management
+# recall - A CLI Tool for Knowledge Management

 A lightweight command-line tool that helps developers quickly store Project information in a nested data structure.
 Perfect for remembering function details, configuration snippets, project conventions, and implementation notes.